khalil2210/khalil2210/README.md

 - 👋 Hi, I’m @khalil2210
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning web development on my own and i m still beginner looking to apply what i have learned(html and css) .
+- 🌱 I’m currently learning web development on my own and i m still beginner looking to apply what i have learned(html and css,javascript) .
 - 💞️ I’m looking to collaborate on web projects for beginners
 - 📫 How to reach me this is my email: khalilhosni0000@gmail.com